rsksmart/devportal/docs/04-resources/08-runes/mockbridge/runes-deployment.md

 description: "The Rootstock Runes Mock Bridge deployment page shows you how to compile and deploy runes on RemixIDE"
 ---

-To deploy the Runes smart contract using Remix IDE, follow these steps in detail:
+To deploy the Runes smart contract using Remix IDE, follow the steps below:

 ### **Step 1: Access Remix IDE**